Getting Started/Concepts

 The Edit view is your workspace for building and refining your storyboard.
 Here you can add and arrange frames, draw or generate images, write dialogue and action descriptions, and adjust timing for your animatic.

-The Presentation view is a clean, client-ready version of your storyboard.
+The Share view is a clean, client-ready version of your storyboard.
 It strips away the editing interface, making it perfect for sharing with collaborators, clients, or stakeholders.
+Open it with the Review option in the storyboard header's Edit / Review toggle.

-You can customise what information appears in Presentation view through your storyboard's share settings.
+You can customise what information appears in the Share view through the Share settings panel.
+Learn more about sharing links.

 Versions